wizcap/CryptoCurrencyTrader/README.md

 # CryptoCurrencyTrader
 A machine learning program in python to generate cryptocurrency portfolio allocations using machine learning.
-The script is inspired by both the pytrader project https://github.com/owocki/pytrader, the following paper https://arxiv.org/abs/1706.10059.
-This implementation differs from the paper itself in that I use the keras/tensorflow backend to append cash bias to the portfolio vectors and implement the portfolio vector memory entirely within a loss function, reducing the complexity of the trained network, by reducing the number of independent input variables.
+I was inspired to create this script by both the pytrader project https://github.com/owocki/pytrader, the following paper https://arxiv.org/abs/1706.10059.
+This implementation differs from the paper itself in that I use the keras/tensorflow backend to implement the portfolio vector memory entirely within a loss function, reducing the complexity of the trained network, by reducing the number of independent input variables.

 # Disclaimer
-The information in this repository is provided for information purposes only.
-The Information is not intended to be and does not constitute financial advice or any other advice, is general in nature and not specific to you.
+I provide the information in this repository for information purposes only.
+The Information is not intended to be and does not constitute financial advice or any other advice, is general and not specific to you.

 ## Project Status
-I have implemented a working profitable portfolio manager using deep reinforcement learning with a convolutional neural network in Keras.

-I can achieve consistent profitability after fees with the current implementation of the current system, at a number of time offsets, indicating the system is not overfitting.
+This implementation of the CNN in Keras for the portfolio management problem from this paper https://arxiv.org/abs/1706.10059, shows profitability up until around February 2018.
+I believe this is a similar issue as it experienced by the original authors of the paper https://github.com/ZhengyaoJiang/PGPortfolio/issues/63, arising due to competition with other deep learning systems and market conditions.
+I cannot extend this repo beyond the public domain content of the paper due to being bound by non-disclosure agreements.

 ![Alt text](FittingExample1.png?raw=true "Optional Title")
 ![Alt text](FittingExample2.png?raw=true "Optional Title")

 ## Input Data
-Minor changes were made to the Poloniex API python wrapper which is inluded in the repository https://github.com/s4w3d0ff/python-poloniex.
 Data is retrieved via the Poloniex API in OHLC (open, high, low, close) candlestick format along with volume data.
-Data can also be provided as .csv files in the unixtime, open, high, low, close format.

 ### Training Inputs
-Open, high, low close prices at a series of prior times are provided to the solver.
+The Poloniex API provides Open, high, low close prices at a series of prior times to the solver.

 ## Validation
-In order to estimate the amount of overfitting, a series of offset training runs are performed.
-If the trading strategy is not overfit, fitting should be approximately consistent across at all offsets in terms of profit fraction and fitting error.
+A series of offset training runs estimate the amount of overfitting.
+If there is no overfitting, fitting should be approximately consistent across at all offsets when measured by profit fraction and fitting error.

 #Setup
 To run as a standalone script add a file named API_settings.py containing your poloniex API: